junxit/us-congress-bills-111/metadata.md

 - 2009-11-17 — Senate amendment proposed (on the floor): Amendment SA 2783 proposed by Senator Johnson for Senator Boxer to Amendment SA 2730.(consideration: CR S11407)
 - 2009-11-17 — Senate amendment submitted
 - 2009-11-17 — Senate insists on its amendment, asks for a conference, appoints conferees Johnson; Inouye; Landrieu; Byrd; Murray; Reed; Nelson NE; Pryor; Leahy; Hutchison; Brownback; McConnell; Collins; Murkowski; Cochran. (consideration: CR S11411)
+- 2009-11-18 — Message on Senate action sent to the House.
+- 2010-12-08 — DEBATE - The House proceeded with one hour of debate on agreeing to the Senate amendment with an amendment to H.R.
+3082.
+- 2010-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-08 — On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 212 - 206 (Roll no. 622). (text as House agreed to Senate amendment with an amendment: CR H8152-8203)
+- 2010-12-08 — POSTPONED PROCEEDINGS - At the conclusion of debate on agreeing to the Senate amendment with an amendment to H.R.3082, the Chair announced that further proceedings would be postponed.
+- 2010-12-08 — Pursuant to the provisions of H. Res.
+1755, the House moved to agree with an amendment to the Senate amendment. (consideration: CR H8152-8213, H8220-8221)
+- 2010-12-08 — Resolving differences -- House actions: On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 212 - 206 (Roll no. 622).(text as House agreed to Senate amendment with an amendment: CR H8152-8203)
+- 2010-12-08 — Rule H. Res.
+1755 passed House.
+- 2010-12-08 — Rules Committee Resolution H. Res.
+1755 Reported to House.
+Rule provides for consideration of H.R.
+3082 with 1 hour of general debate.
+The resolution makes in order a motion to concur in the Senate amendment to H.R.
+3082.
+It waives all points of order against consideration of the motion.
+The resolution provides that the Senate amendment and the motion shall be considered as read.
+- 2010-12-08 — The previous question was ordered without objection. (consideration: CR H8220)